rsucasas/clusters-management/OCM/test-environment-setup.md

   #apiServerPort: 6443
 ```

-Create cluster with Kind:
+Then we create the cluster with **Kind**:

 ```
 kind create cluster --config=cluster-hub-config.yaml
 ```

-This execution generates the command needed to join the hub cluster
+This execution generates the command needed to join the hub cluster.
+Once we have the hub ready we can proceed with the managed clusters.

 ---------------------------------

-## CREATION OF A MANAGED CLUSTER (MicroK8s)
+## 2. CREATION OF A MANAGED CLUSTER (MicroK8s)

-First of all create a new VM with [MicroK8s](https://microk8s.io/)
+This VM requires *Kubectl*, *kustomize*, *clusteradm* (see https://open-cluster-management.io/getting-started/installation/register-a-cluster/ )

-Install MicroK8s on Linux
+We install [MicroK8s](https://microk8s.io/) in **VM 2**

 ```
 sudo snap install microk8s --classic